DC Circuit Components 221

 switch

-A device that opens and closes a circuit.
-Switches control when a circuit is energized.
+A control device that opens and closes contacts in a circuit.
+Switches control when a circuit is energized and de-energized.

 A conductive device within a circuit to which other components can be attached.
-Terminals have a negative or positive charge.
+A terminal, also known as a lead, may have either a negative or positive charge.

 thermoplastic

-A plastic that may be repeatedly heated, shaped, and cooled without damage.
+A type of plastic that can be repeatedly heated, shaped, and cooled.
 Thermoplastic is often used to cover electrical wires.

 time-delay fuse